ckcollab/ericcarmichael/content/ionic vs bootstrap.md

 Date: 2014-4-22 15:10
 Category: web development
 Tags: ionic, javascript, css, web development, development
 Summary: I come from the before times.
-The times where PHP was it, many were switching from *tables* to *css*, Al Gore had his presidency stolen and you got help from some weird phpBB forum post where the signatures took up half the screen&mdash;and you LIKED IT!
+The times where PHP was it, many were switching from *tables* to *css*, Al Gore had his presidency stolen and you got help from some weird phpBB forum post where the signatures took up half the screen&mdash;and you LIKED IT! <br><br> I am writing this as a tool to help me learn more about [Ionic](http://ionicframework.com/) and [Bootstrap](http://getbootstrap.com) to decide which, if either, library to use for my new hybrid web app.
+My app has to look good and function well on desktop, tablet and mobile.